shinyfrog/SFPSDWriter/README.md

 ## Acknowledgments

-This library gets inspiration from Ben Gotow's [PSDWriter](https://github.com/bengotow/PSDWriter).
+This library gets inspiration from [Ben Gotow](https://github.com/bengotow)'s [PSDWriter](https://github.com/bengotow/PSDWriter).
 It was reorganized a bit in the structure to depute the writing of the informations and the channels to the layers (and adding something here and there).

-This library would be not possible without some pro tips of [Gus Mueller](https://github.com/ccgus) about the mistery behaviour of PSD groups!
+This library would be not possible without some pro tips of [Gus Mueller](https://github.com/ccgus) ([@ccgus](https://twitter.com/ccgus)) about the misterious behaviour of PSD groups!